-Meetings of the Police and Crime Panel are held in public.
-Members of the public are encouraged to attend meetings of the Panel.
-For further information, please see Meetings.
+Meetings of the Police and Crime Panel (PCP) are open to the public to observe and members of the public are encouraged to attend.
+For future meeting dates of the PCP please see Meetings.

 Questions to the Panel

 Subject to Rule 31A of the Panel’s Rules of Procedure, the Panel allows members of the public to ask questions at its meetings.